beMang/DD2360_Project/README.md

 * Implement SSIM and MSE metrics for comparison
 * BVH implementation : this drastically reduce the number of hit done.
 Works better for large amount of object.
 * Input argument : number of object (this is not precise due to the way it was done in reference implementation) and number of sample per pixel
-* Generate scene on GPU in parallel
+* Generate scene on GPU in parallel (and free in //)
 * Profiling done for each part of program (for reference and optimized implementation)

-## Idea
+## Report TODO (Adrien)
-* Make the creation of the world parallel : might worth it for large amount of object
-* Removal of virtual function
-* Impact of unified memory
+* Write how the BVH works
+   * Tree traversal
+   * Tree construction details
+   * How try to benefit from coalesced memory access
+* Results
+   * Validation with MSE and SSIM
+   * Comment on obtained results
+* Small conclusion

 ## Profiling results